|Join Nairaland / LOGIN! / Trending / Recent / New|

 He started his business career in the Dantata group as a group director in 1988 and was appointed the Group Managing Director in 1994.
 He has held the position since then, consolidating the group to what it is today- a conglomerate of successful companies.

 Apart from his accomplishments in the Dantata group, Alhaji Tajudeen has also been representing the interests of the group in several Nigerian companies including Electric Metre Company of Nigeria (EMCON) of which he is the chairman and others like, Virgin Nigeria Airways, Mentholatum Nigeria Limited, Cement Company of Northern Nigeria and NAL Bank Plc where he is a director.
-He was also appointed chairman of the board of Starcomms, a leading CDMA telecommunications provider and he is currently the chairman of the board of Kano Electricity Distribution Company (KEDCO).
+He was recently appointed chairman of the board of Starcomms, a leading CDMA telecommunications provider.

 As Group Managing Director of Dantata Organization, he has gathered a wealth of experience for over a decade in various sectors of the economy, which include oil exploration, manufacturing, banking and finance, import and export, farming as well as merchandising and commodity trading.

 As a government appointee, he held various positions including Chairman, Kano State Tourism Board and Chairman, Kano State Housing Corporation.
-He is a member of the board of trustees of the American University of Nigeria (AUN).
 He has attended various courses both in Nigeria and overseas, one amongst many is the Petroleum Technology and Operations Overview (1992), in Houston, Texas, USA.

 Alhaji Dantata presently serves as the President for TAMIDAN Group Nigeria Ltd, the parent company for Dantata Foods & Allied Products Ltd (DFAP).